nlewis84/Band-Audition/README.md

 - Rails version 6.1.1

-## Heroku
+## :drum: Website

-- If you would like to give this app a try without going through the steps below, visit https://band-audition.herokuapp.com/!
+- If you would like to give this app a try without going through the steps below, visit https://band-audition.herokuapp.com/

-## Installation
+## :trumpet: Installation

 - Download or clone this project

-## Usage
+## :saxophone: Usage

 - `cd` into the `Band-Audition` directory
 - Run `bundle install`